 1. Do You Want a Credible Online Presence?

 About 81% of consumers research a product online before buying, which shows people consider the Internet as a credible source when they are looking for product recommendations.
-SEO and PPC help reinforce that credibility.
+SEO and PPC advertising in The Woodlands helps to reinforce that credibility.

 People tend to trust results garnered from an organic search, due to the fact that they have to be earned rather than purchased.
 The algorithm that determines site rank has no vested interest in any of the products or companies being chosen for the top spots.
 About 68% of searchers choose one of the top 3 search results because of this unbiased perspective.